ibeatricez/ossec/intro_and_task_1.md

 ![file size](pictures/filesize.png)
 #### 2.3.3.
 System repair disk and Backup
 I use third-party services like Google Drive and Dropbox to back up important documents and settings.
 Additionally, macOS's Time Machine feature provides backup support, creating local snapshots of the system to ensure data protection and recovery.
 But I am not using this feature.

 ![backup](pictures/backup.png)

-- I repair permissions and detect errors from  Disk Utility > First Aid.
+I used **Disk Utility > First Aid** to repair permissions and detect errors, ensuring the integrity and proper functioning of my system.

 ![repair](pictures/repair.png)
 ![disk utility](pictures/firstaid.png)